Firefly (TV series): Cult status

 In 2005, New Scientist magazine's website held an internet poll to find "The World's Best Space Sci-Fi Ever".
 Firefly came in first place, with its cinematic follow-up Serenity in second.
 In 2012, Entertainment Weekly listed the show at No. 11 in the "25 Best Cult TV Shows from the Past 25 Years", commenting, "as it often does, martyrdom has only enhanced its legend."

 Brad Wright, co-creator of Stargate SG-1 has said that the 200th episode of SG-1 is "a little kiss to Serenity and Firefly, which was possibly one of the best canceled series in history".
 In the episode, "Martin Lloyd has come to the S.G.C.
 [Stargate Command] because even though 'Wormhole X-Treme!' was canceled after three episodes, it did so well on DVD they're making a feature [film]".

 The follow-up film, Serenity, was voted the best science fiction movie of all time in an SFX magazine poll of 3,000 fans.
 Firefly was later ranked #25 on TV Guide's Top Cult Shows Ever.
 The name for the Google beta app Google Wave was inspired by this TV series.

 In an interview on February 17, 2011, with Entertainment Weekly, Nathan Fillion joked that: "If I got $300 million from the California Lottery, the first thing I would do is buy the rights to Firefly, make it on my own, and distribute it on the Internet".
 This quickly gave rise to a fan-run initiative to raising the funds to purchase the rights.
 On March 7, 2011, the organizers announced the closure of the project due to lack of endorsement from the creators, with $1 million pledged at the time it was shut down.

 Joss Whedon, Tim Minear, and cast members Nathan Fillion, Alan Tudyk, Summer Glau, Adam Baldwin, and Sean Maher reunited at the 2012 San Diego Comic-Con for a 10th-anniversary panel.
-Ten thousand people lined up to get into the panel, and the panel ended with the entire crowd giving the cast and crew a standing ovation.
+Ten thousand people lined up to get into the panel, and the panel ended with the crowd giving the cast and crew a standing ovation.

 A tenth anniversary special, Browncoats Unite, was shown on the Science Channel on November 11, 2012.
 The special featured Whedon, Minear, and several of the cast members, in a discussion on the series' history.

 According to Reason's Julian Sanchez, Firefly's cult following "seems to include a disproportionate number of libertarians".
 The story themes are often cautionary about too-powerful central authority and its capacity to do bad while being considered by the majority as good.
 The characters each exhibit traits that exemplify core libertarian values, such as the right to bear arms (Jayne, Zoe), legal prostitution (Inara), freedom of religion (Book), logic and reasoning (Simon), and anti-conscription (River).
 Joss Whedon notes this theme, saying "Mal is, if not a Republican, certainly a libertarian, he's certainly a less-government kinda guy.
 He's the opposite of me in many ways."